 E. As soon as the Clerk of the Course/Starter indicates with the green flag that the karts may take the start, the Drivers are under the orders of the Clerk of the Course/Starter and may no longer receive any outside help.
 Any Driver who has not placed himself at the orders of the Clerk of the Course/Starter in time, with his kart in working order, will be allowed to leave the Assembly Area only at the orders of the Clerk of the Course or of the Officer-in-charge of the Assembly Area.
 In this case, such driver may only rejoin the field at the back of the field and may not regain his original starting position.

 F. Karts will cover approximately one Formation Lap before the start may be given.
-After passing the Red Line (marked on the track), It is forbidden to overtake another Driver, irrespective of the number of formation laps, under pain of a penalty inflicted by the Stewards (10 seconds or exclusion from the Heat).
+After passing the Red Line (marked on the track), It is forbidden to overtake another Driver, under pain of a penalty inflicted by the Stewards (10 seconds or exclusion from the Heat).

 If a Driver stops for any reason during the Formation Lap, he will not be allowed to try and start again before he has been passed by the whole field.
-He shall then start from the back of the formation.
 Should he try to start ahead of the field in the hope that the leading Drivers overtake him, he would be shown the black flag and be excluded from that race.

 G. A Driver who is delayed (as opposed to one who has stopped) will have the possibility of regaining his grid position only if this maneuver does not impede other Drivers and in all cases before having reached the Red Line which will be materialised on the track and indicated by the Clerk of the Course at the Briefing.